 What Medical Problems Cause a Cat to Yawn More?

 1. Periodontitis / Oral Issues

 Cats that are feeling pain in any of the structures of the oral cavity might increase the yawing behavior in an attempt to deal with the discomfort.
 Cats suffering from periodontitis or feline oral stomatitis have been known to increase yawning behavior.
-Take an opportunity to visually inspect the mouth when it is wide open during a yawn, if you see any obvious signs such as redness or inflammation definitively take your cat to the veterinarian as soon as possible.
+Take an opportunity to visually inspect the mouth when their is wide open during a yawn.
+If you see any obvious signs such as redness or inflammation, definitively take your cat to the veterinarian as soon as possible.
 Other signs that might accompany the yawing due to a medical issue in the oral cavity are: